List of Elena of Avalor characters: Orizaba

+Troyo

-Troyo (Grant George) is an evil magical coyote who appears in the episode, "Flight of the Jaquins".
+Troyo (voiced by Grant George) is an evil magical coyote who appears in the episode, "Flight of the Jaquins".
 Long ago, he used to go around tricking people into doing bad stuff for him so he could be King of the Jungle.
 For this, the Jaquins kicked him out of the jungle.
 He captures two young Jaquins to force Chief Zephyr to make him King of the Jungle.
 But was defeated by Skylar and his brother Nico by trapping him with his own trap.
 He is then tied up in gold vines by the Noblins and taken away.
 He returns in "The Race for the Realm" where he joins forces with Shuriki after freeing Cruz from imprisonment and leaves the group in "A Tale of Two Scepters".
 He reappears in "Father-in-Chief" where he captures Chief Zephyr and Mingo and attempts to turn them into butterfrogs, but is foiled by Elena and friends and he himself is turned into a butterfrog instead, and later into a snurtle in "King Skylar" when he tries to turn back.
 In "Coronation Day", it is revealed that he recently died and is now working for the Grand Macaw as his right hand man.
 He later competes in an Olaball tournament against Elena alongside Ash.